Workshop

 Flexible by design

 The RDF can run as a full two-day engagement or be adapted to fit a shorter format.
 It works equally well as a pre-project preparation workshop or a mid-course reset when something has stopped working.
+While the 6 Phases are initially done with the procuring party - it is possible to develop an Invitation to other parties to engage in this workshop in a multi-party format.
 Format, depth, and sequencing are always shaped around the specific team and context.

 What your team leaves with